 vaiṣṇava dehete thāke śrī-kṛṣṇera śakti

 “Śrī Kṛṣṇa’s potency rests within the body of a Vaiṣṇava.
-Just by touching his body others may attain kṛṣṇa-bhakti.
+Just by touching his body others may achieve kṛṣṇa-bhakti.
 (10)

-(10) Hlādinī (pleasure-giving potency) and sandhinī (knowledge potency) combine to become the bhakti-śakti (potency of devotion).
+(10) Hlādinī (the pleasure-giving potency) and sandhinī (the knowledge potency) merge and become the bhakti-śakti (the potency of devotion).
 Bhakti is acquired in this way – a siddha-bhakta (perfected devotee) transmits the bhakti-śakti to a sādhaka-bhakta (practising devotee).
 Then he becomes perfect and transmits bhakti to other sādhaka-jīvas.
 By specifically engaging in the spiritual activities of bhakti, the ātmā eventually becomes situated in perfection.
 When the ātmā is free from aversion to bhakti and is inclined towards it, then a perfected devotee, who is full of mercy, transmits bhakti to that ātmā.
 This is a secret.

 vaiṣṇavera pada-rajaḥ tina mahā-bala

-“The nectar that has touched a Vaiṣṇava’s lips (i.e. His food or drink), the water that has washed his feet, and the dust from his feet.
-These three things are very powerful.
+“The nectar from the lips of a Vaiṣṇava (i.e. his food or drink), the water that has washed his feet, and the dust from his feet – these three things are most powerful.

 vaiṣṇava-nikaṭe yadi baise katakṣaṇa